Outcome Indicator Framework

 Assessment

 A new assessment section was added for the first time to the 2022 update of the Outcome Indicator Framework report and dashboard, to help with interpreting results, to allow for easier comparison across indicators and to enable the production of additional summary statistics.
-This section has been updated in the 2024 version of the dashboard for indicators where new data were available.
+This section has been updated in the 2025 version of the dashboard for indicators where new data were available.
+The assessment methodology has also been updated in the 2025 version of the dashboard.
+These changes are outlined in the assessment section, but in summary, the final smoothed data point is no longer excluded from assessment calculations, which serves to lessen the data lag impacting progress reporting of the 25 Year Environment Plan/Environmental Improvement Plan.

 Consistent categories of change for different time periods have been assigned to all indicators which are already published in a suitable format and with sufficient historic data to enable analysis.
 Indicator-specific results with a supporting narrative are provided for each indicator within the relevant indicator specific pages of this dashboard.